1. Your personal data – what is it?

 In our care –

-If you have any concerns or need to talk to anyone please contact our Safeguarding Office, Gillian Jones 01325 468142
+If you have any concerns or need to talk to anyone, please contact our Safeguarding Officer, Gillian Jones on 07350 870482 or email

 Other Useful Contacts